-Pretzel crust peanut butter pie is easy and delicious.
-Add caramel and chocolate and you take it over the top but say there is no baking required and I will definitely pay attention.
+Pretzel crusted peanut butter pie is easy and delicious.
+Add caramel and chocolate ganache and you take it over the top — say there is no baking required and I will definitely pay attention.

 Pay attention, y’all.

 March 14 (3-14 get it?) is national pi day.
 What better way to celebrate with a pie?
 Let’s face it, any excuse will work, right?

 Everyone who knows me knows that I have a deep and abiding hatred of all things math.I would rather diagram sentences, memorize verb conjugations in French or Latin, or clean a toilet in the men’s restroom at Walmart than do math.

 You can use melted caramels, commercial caramel sauce, OR you can treat yourself to the Jack Daniels caramel sauce here.
 You know which one I would go with, right?
 Yeah, I thought so.

 Save some of the pretzel crumbs and chocolate to drizzle over the top.
 It looks beautiful and tastes better.

 Cut this in small pieces.
 It is written for 10 servings but you could probably make it 12 unless your family is expert dessert consumers.
 (I went back and forth on is or are in that sentence but the subject is family not consumers.
 Family takes the singular verb.
 Just don’t ask me to figure out where x is.)

 C’mon.
 You know you want to.
 Just.
 One.
 Bite.